-Born in London and growing up in Lagos, Nigeria, Yinka Shonibare is one of the most recognized and distinguished British artists working today.
-Mr. Shonibare has exhibited around the world, including participation in important contemporary art exhibitions such as Documenta and Venice Biennale.
-Among his many public art projects is the prestigious public commission for Trafalgar Square in London.
-He was a nominee for the prestigious Turner prize in 2004; in 2013, he was elected as Royal Academician; and in 2019, he was honored with the title of CBE or Commander of the Office of the British Empire which he has adopted as part of his name.
+London-born Yinka Shonibare CBE, who grew up in Lagos, Nigeria, is one of the most recognized and distinguished working British artists.
+Shonibare has exhibited around the world and participated in important contemporary art exhibitions such as Documenta and Venice Biennale.
+Among his many public art projects is the prestigious commission for Trafalgar Square in London.
+The artist was a nominee for the prestigious Turner prize in 2004; was elected as Royal Academician in 2013; and in 2019 was honored with the title of Commander of the Office of the British Empire or CBE, which he has adopted as part of his name.

-Referring to his dual identity as Nigerian and British, Shonibare is a self-described “post-colonial hybrid.”
-His art finds inspiration in art historical sources from Greco-Roman antiquity to African design.
-Welcoming visitors as they approach the ticketing area, Shonibare’s Aphrodite de Fréjus and Farnese Herculesare based on classical statues: Aphrodite or Venus, the goddess of love and beauty, and Hercules or Herakles, the hero of the Twelve Labors.
-Both antique sculptures are on display at the Musée du Louvre in Paris.
+Referring to his dual Nigerian and British identity, Shonibare is a self-described post-colonial hybrid.
+He finds inspiration for his art in historical sources from Greco-Roman antiquity to African design.
+Welcoming visitors as they approach the ticketing area, are his Aphrodite de Fréjus and Farnese Hercules, based on classical statues: Aphrodite, or Venus, is the goddess of love and beauty; Hercules, or Herakles, is the hero of the Twelve Labors.
+Both antique sculptures are displayed at the Musée du Louvre in Paris.
 Shonibare reimagines them with his signature Dutch wax batik patterns painted on the surface.
 He gives each sculpture a new contemporary meaning, playfully turning their heads into globes.